-They’re breathtaking and somewhere I hope to make it to someday, but not right for this trip at the moment- outside of budget and with wifi too weak to reliably teach English.
+They’re breathtaking and somewhere I hope to make it to someday, but not right for this trip at the moment- read: outside of budget and with questionable working WiFi.
 Instead, I spent more time in Vietnam, made an impulse decision to see Taiwan and South Korea, and then went to Bali, where I decided to stay for a few months.

-Even better, this trip has led me to consider work opportunities I hadn’t even thought to look into before.
+Several months in, I’ve been most amazed by how this trip has led me to consider work opportunities I hadn’t even thought to consider prior.

 And so, this is a very long winded way of saying, I’m cancelling my return date.

-At the latest, I thought I’d fly back to London in July- possibly travel around Europe for a bit before going into whatever would be next.
+At the latest, I thought I’d fly back to London sometime in the mid-end of summer.

-But, these past few months have shown me how rare of an opportunity travelling like this is.
+But, these past few months have shown me how rare of an opportunity travelling like this, and working for myself on my terms, is.

 At the time of writing this, I do intend to go back to the agency world.
 In mapping out my five and ten year goals and dreams (an exercise I hadn’t properly done before this trip), it makes sense for me to.

-What’s changed is that I’m no longer looking at working in the agency world as something I need to do to make a living, or something that will necessarily be the next few years of my life.
-Instead, it’s become something I’m excited to do to grow into and develop the life I see for myself years from now.
+What’s changed is that I’m no longer looking at working in the agency world as something I necessarily need to do to make a living.
+Working as an independent digital consultant has opened doors I never quite imagined possible.
+Instead, returning to the agency world is something I’m excited to do to grow into and develop the life I see for myself years from now.

-That said, until a work opportunity I truly feel like I can’t pass up arises, and bar any unforeseen circumstances, I’ll be travelling for a bit longer.
+That said, I’ll be travelling for a bit longer.

-Nothing is fully planned- I’ve gotten into a habit of only planning a few weeks out at any given time.
+Nothing is fully planned- I’ve gotten into a habit of only planning a week or so out at any given time.
 That alone should be a strong indicator of how much things inside me have shifted.